andreasgangso/embedded-server/README.md

 Builds a single binary that has the static/ dir embedded and will serve it when you run the app.
 Configurable http and https port on boot, and opens a browser.
-Https certs are self-signed, as this is meant as a easy local serve thing Half of this was done by chatgpt-4.
+Https certs are self-signed, as this is meant as a easy local serve thing.

+Half of this was done by chatgpt-4.

 ### Usefulness